History and Strategic Milestones

 We partner with many organizations to initiate new programs to meet emerging literacy needs.
 Projects Include:

-Through working with a network of community based adult literacy providers, Literacy New York has touched the lives of tens of thousands of adults in our 40 plus years.
-We haven't just touched peoples' lives—in many instances, we have transformed them.
-Such is the power of literacy.
+Through working with a network of community based adult literacy providers and adult education programs, Literacy New York has touched the lives of tens of thousands of adults in our nearly 50 years of work in this field.
 The students our providers serve often start their process nervous and shaky, tentatively set their personal goals and then proudly achieve them.
 Thousands of students have attained their high school equivalency diplomas, obtained jobs, advanced to better jobs, left the welfare system, become engaged in their communities, passed their citizenship tests and in many instances, gone on to college.
-LNY's services bolster the abilities of the individual agencies, enabling them to produce such positive outcomes.
+Literacy NY's services bolster the abilities of literacy practitioners and providers, enabling them to produce such positive outcomes.